 St Michael & All Saints Eastington

-St Michael & All Saints Church in the village of Eastington is located on the banks of the River Frome.
+St Michael & All Saints Church in the village of Eastington is on the banks of the River Frome.
 This church is set in some stunning scenery and a magnificent spot to have a break while walking the River Frome.
 About…

 St Paul’s Church in Cheltenham.

 St Marys Cheltenham

-Cheltenham Minster also is known as St Mary’s Church is located just off the high street.
+We also know Cheltenham Minster as St Mary’s Church is located just off the high street.
 The Minster is the only surviving medieval building in Cheltenham; it has been in continuous use for 850 years, unless it’s closed for repairs.

 They believe it to have replaced a Saxon church erected on this site in the 8th century.
 In the Domesday Book, the church and its land (the rectory) were recorded as belonging to William the Conqueror’s chancellor, Regenbald, also known as Reinbald, who then bequeathed it to Cirencester Abbey.

 On London Road, Gloucester, St Peter’s is a Roman Catholic Church.
 St Peter’s was built between 1860 and 1868.
 It was designed by Gilbert Blount and consecrated in 1868.
 The architecture is in the gothic-revival style and has a very nice spire.
 The site is now a Grade II listed building.

 They built the Mariners Church predominantly for the workers in the dockyard and crews of boats that had moored nearby.
 It has always welcomed all residents of Gloucester.
 Today, it is still a draw to people who come from far and wide to visit while exploring the historic docks.